sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-06-Extract-Method.md

 * Improve the readability of our code by encapsulating low-level logic into a method with an intent-communicating name.
 * Removing duplicate code and duplicate logic by extracting the repeated behavior into a single method

+---

+* TOC
+{:toc}

+---

 ## Breaking up big methods

 **Function are good at doing one thing and one thing only!**

 But what is one thing?

-Consider the following method from my SudokuSolver.
-This method is in a class called `SudokuTextFileReader`:
+Lets look at a practical example.

 ## Point Distance Example